-The program is facilitated by Kelly Bates, President, and Aba Taylor, Racial Equity & Training Practice Lead of Interaction Institute for Social Change, two women of color leaders with a combined 45 years of experience in advocacy, civic engagement, education, and advancing social justice.
-This project, originally conceived by Natanja Craig, Andrea Madu, and Stephanie Guidry of the Boston Foundation, is inspired by two groundbreaking women of color leaders: Anna Faith Jones and Frieda Garcia.
+This program, originally conceived by Natanja Craig Oquendo of the Boston Women’s Fund, and Andrea Madu and Stephanie Guidry of the Boston Foundation, is inspired by two groundbreaking women of color leaders: Anna Faith Jones and Frieda Garcia.
 In the 1990s, they led the Boston Foundation as the CEO and Board Chair and were the first women of color to occupy those roles in our foundation’s history.
 The Women of Color Leadership Circle is inspired by the close partnership, vision, friendship, and legacy of these two incredible leaders.
 We stand on the shoulders of giants and these trailblazing women have paved the way for women of color within our sector.

 The Women of Color Leadership Circle aims to: